-Protocol 3: As discussed previously, a significant advantage of the proposed HD-sEMG biometrics is that it allows selfencoding via performing isometric contractions in different ways which require no actual movement.
+Protocol 3: As discussed previously, a significant advantage of the proposed HD-sEMG biometrics is that it allows self-encoding via performing isometric contractions in different ways which require no actual movement.
 In protocol 3, we evaluated these effects.
-In a real world scenario, each subject can choose any their manner of self-encoding (e.g., any finger contraction task) arbitrarily, which is unobservable and unknown to impostors.
+In a real world scenario, each subject can choose any their manner of self-encoding (e.g., any finger contraction task) arbitrarily, which is difficult to observe and unknown to impostors.
 Accordingly, we employed HD-sEMG of one uniformly and randomly selected task as the biometric token of each subject.
 The selected tasks of all subjects were hence not necessarily the same.
 Data from sessions 1 and 2 were used as training and testing, respectively.
-200 repetitions of the random task selection were performed.
+Random task selection was repeated 200 times.
 The average performance of all 200 repetitions were used to evaluate the performance of the proposed method.

 Protocol 4: Cancelability and cross-application discrepancy benefit from different self-encoding manners of HD-sEMG biometrics.
 Discrimination between different accounts of the same subject is a desirable but scarce trait of a biometric modality.
 In protocol 4, we evaluated the cancelability and cross-application discrepancy of HD-sEMG biometrics.
 We enrolled two accounts for each subject.
 HD-sEMG signals during different tasks (randomly selected) were employed as the biometric tokens of different accounts for the same subject.
-44 identities (22 subjects $\times$ 2 accounts) were identified in this protocol.
+44 identities (22 subjects \times 2 accounts) were identified in this protocol.
 The tasks of different subjects were likewise not necessarily the same or different due to the random selection.
 The tasks of different accounts for the same subject were also randomly selected but set to be different, which is in line with the real world situation.
 Data from sessions 1 and 2 were used for training and testing, respectively.
-200 repetitions of the random task selection were performed and the average performance was reported.
+Random task selection was repeated 200 times and the average performance was reported.

 Protocol 5: In protocol 5, we evaluated the effect of different self-encoding lengths on identification accuracy.
-We randomly selected N distinct tasks in each trial to construct an encoding sequence $(N \in \{1, 2, 3, 4, 5, 6, 7, 8\})$ .
+We randomly selected N distinct tasks in each trial to construct an encoding sequence ($N \in \{1, 2, 3, 4, 5, 6, 7, 8\}$).
 Features extracted in each task were concatenated together in the order of the sequence to represent the biometrics of each account of each subject.
-Specifically, for the encoding length N, the length of the combined feature vector is $3168 \times N$ .
+Specifically, for the encoding length N, the length of the combined feature vector is $3168 \times N$.
 Data from sessions 1 and 2 were used for training and testing, respectively.
 Similar with protocol 4, the task sequences of different subjects were randomly selected hence not necessarily the same or different.
 The sequences corresponding to different accounts of the same subjects were set to be different (also randomly selected).
-200 repetitions of the random task selection were performed and the average performance was reported.
-Besides, in protocol 5, we also evaluated the necessity and contribution of each individual component employed in the proposed method (i.e., WL features, FMD features, synchronization features, bicubic interpolation of $8 \times 8$ feature maps, and energy constraint).
-Specifically, we conducted an ablation experiment, dropping only one of the five components per time.
-The performance variation was used to evaluate the necessity and contribution of a specific component.